milesj/boost/docs/README.md

 # Boost

-A cross-platform framework for building robust Node.js command line applications and developer tools.
+A collection of type-safe cross-platform packages for building robust Node.js based applications, packages, and tools.

 ## Requirements